 How can I get my child to bed earlier?

 If your child doesn't already have a bedtime routine make sure you establish one.
 Choose a time close to the hour that they regularly fall asleep now.
 Ensure that bedtime is relaxed and a way for the body to slow down and prepare to sleep.
 A bath, a story, no screen time at least 2 hours before bed and some quiet time with you.
 These will all become signals for your child that the day has ended.
 Once you have the routine down you can slowly move it up a few minutes every evening until they go to bed at a reasonable hour and are waking easily in the morning.

 Why use Glow Dreaming?

-Parenting isn’t easy and although we always want the best for our children, things don’t always go to plan.
+Parenting isn’t easy and although we always want the best for our child things don’t always go to plan.
 This can especially be true around bedtime.
 Glow Dreaming is a proven tool that lets parents take back control of the bedtime situation by calming the child, making them drowsy and ensuring they fall asleep quickly and effectively.

 Glow Dreaming is the only product that utilises such a broad range of technologies and scientific methods to get results.
-Red LED light spectrum technology helps calm the child to induce Melatonin production and fight the negative effects of blue light that comes from kids screen time and the exposure that regular lighting has on their internal clocks.
+Red LED light spectrum technology helps calm the child and fight the negative effects of blue light that comes from kids screen time and the exposure that regular lighting has on their internal clocks.
 Glow Dreaming uses only organic medicinal grade essential oils which have been especially formulated with ingredient’s that have been proven to induce drowsiness and help children get a much deeper sleep.
 The inbuilt humidifier helps improve room comfort and breathing during sleep.
-Humidifiers have been proven to be especially helpful for children with asthma, sleep apnoea and skin issues like psoriasis.
-Glow Dreaming also incorporates pink noise which has been a long proven tool to help children relax and fall asleep.
+Humidifiers have been proven to be especially helpful for children with asthma, sleep apnea and skin issues like psoriasis.
+Glow Dreaming also incorporates white noise which has been a long proven tool to help children relax and fall asleep.